AbelSAnderson/MurderMansion/README.md

 ### Instructions

-Clicking on the Instuctions button will take you to the instructions screen where you can read a detailed description of the instructions to play Murdre Mansion.
+Clicking on the Instuctions button will take you to the instructions screen where you can read a detailed description of the instructions to play Murder Mansion.

 <img width="1468" alt="Instructions Screen" src="https://user-images.githubusercontent.com/52411731/116434476-71641d00-a818-11eb-8b91-2149ba4bb6c0.png">